ManaliPatel/cypress-tests/README.md

 - Cypress uses Mocha and chai.
 Chai for assertions and mocha framework to structure our tests.
 Some more information here: https://docs.cypress.io/guides/references/bundled-tools.html#Mocha
 - Cypress only supports chrome, chromium, electron.
 - Cypress is Asynchronus - but takes care of it from backend so that we can write syncronus code.
+- cypress auto accepts alerts and popups
+- cypress has ability to listen to browser events.
+Window:alert - you can trigger this event from cypress
+- cypress has ability to manipulate DOM. invoke method of cypress - removeAttr from JQuery
+- you can traverse to sibling with next() - only works on get method
+- Mouse hover events are not supported in cypress.
+Instead, you can use jQuery or force click.

 ## Commands
 - to open cypress runner